+Living Room

-Being able to share a meal together after church, to meet up in a large group, and even to meet in an actual living room to study the Bible has all had to stop.
+church, to meet up in a large group, and even meet in living

+room to study the Bible has all had to stop.
 But we have adapted and changed to make the most of what we are able to do.

-Over the Summer we split up into groups of six, allowing us to meet in back gardens to study the Bible together in smaller groups-a real blessing with the relaxing of some of the rules after months on Zoom by that point.
-The smaller groups worked so well that we've kept them going even now when we are back onto Zoom.
+Over the Summer we split up into groups of six, allowing us to meet back gardens to study the Bible to-

+Living Zoom!
+Being able to share a together after

+meal

+gether

+groupsin

+Through regular meetings

+we continue to encourage and edify one another.